 - The Prints and the Potter Gallery at 142 Highland St

 Remember that C C Lowell Art Supply Co can also handle your framing needs.
-Just so you know we have also written about:

 Have Fun Enjoying The Worcester Art Scene

 Well guys, we tried to cover the full art scene near you to the best of our abilities.
-We listed the best galleries, museums, events, shows, supply stores, dealers, appraisers, walking tours, sculptures, classes, studios, and framers in the area.
+We listed the best galleries, museums, events, shows, supply stores, dealers, appraisers, walking tours, sculptures, classes, studios, and framers in your area.

-If you made it all the way to the end then you probably love art as much as we do.
+If you made it all the way to the end then you probably love the local art as much as we do.
 You can let us know about any of your own tips and tricks in the comments at the end of the post, or please also let us know if we got anything wrong or if anything we posted has become dated.